StackStorm/stackstorm-k8s/README.md

 ## Install custom st2 packs in the cluster
 In distributed environment of the Kubernetes cluster `st2 pack install` won’t work.
 Instead, you need to bake the packs into a custom docker image, push it to a private or public docker registry and reference that image in Helm values.
-Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in pods which require access to the packs.
+Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container or alternatively shared PersistentVolume in pods which require access to the packs.

 ### Building st2packs image
 For your convenience, we created a new `st2-pack-install <pack1> <pack2> <pack3>` utility and included it in a container that will help to install custom packs during the Docker build process without relying on live DB and MQ connection.